lukereding/call_classifier/README.md

 ## Steps

 1. Set up the `conda` environment.
 (You can install `conda` from [here](https://docs.conda.io/en/latest/miniconda.html)).

-Once `conda` is installed, run `conda config --add channels conda-forge` to make sure you get your packages from conda-forge  then `conda create --name opencv --environment.yaml` to create the environment.
+Once `conda` is installed, run `conda config --add channels conda-forge` to make sure you get your packages from conda-forge  then `conda create --name opencv --file environment.yaml` to create the environment.

 2. `conda activate opencv` to activate the opencv environment.

-3. `python classify.py`
+3. `python classify.py` to run the program.

 The program picks a folder that contains pngs and shows these one at a time to the user.
 The user selects the key that corresponds with the type of call.
 That image is then moved to a folder with the name of the call and a new image is shown to the user.
 Then continues until the folder is exhausted of png files, at which point the program exits.